cornmendoza/samples/pcf-dotnet-core-simple-web/readme.md

 > dotnet publish --configuration Release

-Modify the generated dotnetweb-1-1.runtimeconfig.json file in the release directory to use with Cloud Foundry until support for .NET Core 1.1.1 is provided
+Modify the generated dotnetweb-1-1.runtimeconfig.json file in the bin/Release/netcoreapp1.1/publish directory to use with Cloud Foundry until support for .NET Core 1.1.1 is provided

 {
   "runtimeOptions": {